 Virginia has among the lowest sales taxes in the country.
-The state rate is 4.3%.
-Additionally, counties and independent cities collect rates that range from 1% to 1.7%.
-That means the total sales tax paid in Virginia will be between 5.3% and 6%.
-The average is about 5.63%.
-That’s 11th lowest in the U.S.
+The general sales tax rate in the state is 5.3%.
+Additionally, some counties and independent cities collect a tax of 0.7%.
+That means the total sales tax paid in Virginia will be either 5.3% or 6%.
+Even at the highest rate of 6%, Virginia’s sales tax is among the 15 lowest in the U.S.

 What other Virginia taxes should I be concerned about?

 Capital gains in Virginia are taxed as regular income.
-If you, for example, you have an investment property that you intend to sell during retirement, it’s important to remember than any gains made on that property will face tax rates of up to 5.75%.
+If, for example, you have an investment property that you intend to sell during retirement, it’s important to remember than any gains made on that property will face tax rates of up to 5.75%.

 Most Tax Friendly Places for Retirees

 SmartAsset’s interactive map highlights the places in the country with tax policies that are most favorable to retirees.
 Zoom between states and the national map to see the most tax-friendly places in each area of the country.

 Methodology Our study aims to find the areas with the most tax-friendly policies for retirees.
 To do that we looked at how the tax policies of each city would impact a retiree with a $50,000 income.
 Our hypothetical retiree is getting $15,000 from Social Security benefits, $10,000 from a private pension, $15,000 from retirement savings like a 401(k) or IRA and $10,000 in wages.